Synthesis of Robust Optimal Strategies in Weighted Timed Games: Divergent weighted timed games

-On top of computing the value, the modified algorithm allows one to synthesize almost-optimal strategies for both players (in particular, we can adapt recent works~\cite{MonmegeParreauxReynier-ICALP21} showing that those strategies can be taken among switching strategies for \MinPl and memoryless strategies for \MaxPl).

-Now, the rest of this section is devoted to the sketch of the proof of Theorem~\ref{thm:rob-limit_div} via an adaptation of the algorithm~\cite{BusattoGastonMR23} used to compute the (exact) value function into divergent \WTG{s}.
-To compute this value into divergent \WTG{s}, the authors of~\cite{BusattoGastonMR23} prove the convergence in a finite time of the value iteration algorithm by using an equivalent definition of divergent \WTG requiring that for all strongly connected components (SCC) $S$ of the graph of the region game, either every cyclic path~$\rpath$ inside $S$ is positive (we say that the SCC is positive) or every cyclic path ~$\rpath$ inside $S$ is negative (we say that the SCC is negative).
+\begin{restatable}{theorem}{thmDiv} The robust value problem is decidable over the subclass of divergent \WTG{s} without configurations of value $-\infty$. \end{restatable} \begin{proof}[Sketch of the proof] We compute the robust value by using an adaptation of the algorithm of~\cite{BusattoGastonMR23} used to compute the (exact) value function in divergent \WTG{s}.
+In particular, its termination is guaranteed by the use of an equivalent definition of divergent \WTG requiring that for all strongly connected components (SCC) $S$ of the graph of the region game, either every cyclic region path~$\rpath$ inside $S$ is positive (we say that the SCC is positive) or every cyclic region path ~$\rpath$ inside $S$ is negative (we say that the SCC is negative).

-To compute the robust value of a divergent \WTG (without configurations with a value equal to $-\infty$), we prove that the value iteration algorithm converges in a finite time (i.e. the number of iterations does not depend on $\perturbation$) by relying on the decomposition into SCC of divergent \WTG.
-In particular, we observe that if a cyclic region path is positive (resp. negative) w.r.t.~the exact semantics, then it is also positive (resp. negative) w.r.t.~the conservative semantics, as the latter only filters some plays (see Appendix~\ref{app:cons-path-sign} for a more formal argument).
-Thus, the finite convergence of the value iteration algorithm (defined by $\F_\perturbation$ as for acyclic \WTG, i.e.~initialised by the function $\V^0$ defined such that $\V^0(\loc) = 0$ for all target locations, and $\V^0(\loc) = +\infty$ otherwise) is guaranteed by its finite convergence in finite time into each positive (resp. negative) SCC.
-Thus, the number of iterations needed to compute the robust value into a divergent \WTG is defined by the sum of the number of iterations for each SCC along the longest path of the SCC decomposition.
+We adapt this argument in the case of the computation of the robust value of a divergent \WTG (without configurations with a value equal to $-\infty$).
+In particular, we observe that if a cyclic region path is positive (resp.~negative) w.r.t.~the exact semantics, then it is also positive (resp.~negative) w.r.t.~the conservative semantics, as the latter only filters some plays.
+Thus, the finite convergence of the value iteration algorithm (defined by $\F_\perturbation$ as for acyclic \WTG, i.e.~initialised by the function $\V^0$ defined such that $\V^0(\loc) = 0$ for all target locations, and $\V^0(\loc) = +\infty$ otherwise) is guaranteed by its finite convergence in finite time in each positive (resp.~negative) SCC.
+Intuitively, in a positive (resp.~negative) SCC, the interest of \MinPl (resp.~\MaxPl) is to quickly reach a target location of $\game$ to minimise the number of positive (resp.~negative) cyclic region paths followed along the play that allow us to upperbound the number of iterations needed to obtain the robust value of all locations.
+Thus, the number of iterations needed to compute the robust value in a divergent \WTG is defined by the sum of the number of iterations for each SCC along the longest path of the SCC decomposition. \end{proof}